IwanTen/L5-website/docs/reference/exp.md

 # exp()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the value of Euler's number e (2.71828...) raised to the power of a number.

 ## Examples